 Whether you installed Flash from the DVD or by downloading it from the Adobe Web site onto your PC, you might or might not have a shortcut on your desktop.
-To create one, choose Start All Programs Adobe Flash CS4.
-Right-click the Adobe Flash CS4 item and choose Create Shortcut from the pop-up menu that appears.
-The new shortcut appears on the menu.
-Drag that shortcut to your desktop.
+To create one, choose Start All Programs Adobe Flash Professional CS5.
+With your desktop visible, press the Ctrl key and drag the Adobe Flash CS5 item onto the desktop.

 To rename the shortcut, click the shortcut on your desktop.
 Then click the text beneath the icon.
-Type Flash CS4 (or whatever you want) and press Enter.
+Type Flash CS5 (or whatever you want) and press Enter.
 Just double-click the icon to open Flash.